A Survey on 3D Gaussian Splatting: Background

 \section{Background}

-In this section, we first provide a brief formulation of radiance fields (Sec. \ref{sec:bg_radiance_field}), including both implicit and explicit ones.
+This section provides a brief formulation of radiance fields (Sec. \ref{sec:bg_radiance_field}), including both implicit and explicit ones.
 Sec.~\ref{sec:background_context} further establishes linkages with relevant rendering algorithms and terminologies.
-For a comprehensive overview of radiance fields, scene reconstruction and representation, and rendering methods, please see the excellent surveys~\cite{kobbelt2004survey,xie2022neural,wang2024visual,tewari2022advances,han2019image} for more insights.
+Please see~\cite{kobbelt2004survey,xie2022neural,wang2024visual,tewari2022advances,han2019image} for a comprehensive overview of radiance fields, scene reconstruction and representation, and rendering methods.